Why does it rain so much in the Netherlands?

 How to survive the weather in the Netherlands

-• Always carry a decent umbrella with you — preferably one small enough to fit in a bag but strong enough not to turn inside out as soon as it’s windy, which it usually is here in the Netherlands!
+• Always carry a decent umbrella with you — preferably one small enough to fit in a bag but sturdy enough not to turn inside out as soon as it’s windy, which it usually is here in the Netherlands!

-• If you’re getting into the Dutch habit of biking everywhere, make sure you cover your bike seat with a plastic bag (held on with a rubber band) when you’re leaving it outside — this will save you having a wet behind when you have to get back on it after a rain shower!
+• If you’re getting into the Dutch habit of biking everywhere, make sure you cover your bike seat with a plastic bag (secured with a rubber band) when you’re leaving it outside — this will save you having a wet behind when you have to get back on it after a rain shower!

 • Check the weather apps, but don’t always trust them.
 Sometimes mine has told me it’s snowing when it’s sunny, so at least look outside as well.